bittrance/kubernetes-experiments/README.md

 - [Kafka consumer stats](./kafka-consumer-stats): collect commit rate and offset rate for consumer groups on a Kafka cluster
 - [Gateway API experiment with Cilium](./gateway-api-cilium): Attempt to create a waypoint proxy setup using Gateway API.
 Ultimately failed, but useful as a template.
+- [TiDB benchmarking](./tidb-benchmarks): Set up a three-node TiDB cluster and benchmark it with various methods.
 - [General tools container](./tools-container): builds container image `bittrance/tools` useful for in-cluster debugging
 - [Consul setup](./consul-k8s): sets up a Consul cluster on Kubernetes for testing and development
 - [REST API testing container](./hello-rest): trivial REST API that can artificially delay requests